 In addition to the identification of the relevant repositories, EHRI has also found that certain archives, which were originally thought to hold Holocaust-related materials, do not in fact have such material.
 For example, it was found that not all municipal archives of cities with a Jewish community during the Second World War, had kept their collections, but had transferred them to local GSA branches.

 C. II.
 In other countries

-In Germany, relevant archival holdings are located at the Political Archive of the German Foreign Office in Berlin, the Federal Archives-Department Military Archives in Freiburg, the Federal Archives-The Central Office for the Investigation of National Socialist Crimes in Lundwigsburg, the Archives of the International Tracing Service (ITS) in Bad Arolsen.
-In Bulgaria, at the Central State Archives in Sofia, the Central Military Archives in Veliko Turnovo.
+In Germany, relevant archival holdings are located at the Political Archive of the German Foreign Office in Berlin, the Federal Archives-Department Military Archives in Freiburg, the Federal Archives-The Central Office for the Investigation of National Socialist Crimes in Lundwigsburg, and the Arolsen Archives.
+Finally, in Bulgaria archival holdings can be found at the Central State Archives in Sofia and the Central Military Archives in Veliko Turnovo.

-In England, relevant archival holdings are located at the National Archives in Kew; In Spain, at the Archives of the Spanish Foreign Office in Madrid; In Switzerland, at the International Committee of the Red Cross Archives in Geneve; and in Austria, at the Central Europe Center for Research and Documentation (known as Centropa) in Vienna.
+In England, relevant archival holdings are located at the National Archives in Kew; in Spain, at the Archives of the Spanish Foreign Office in Madrid; in Switzerland, at the International Committee of the Red Cross Archives in Geneva; and in Austria, at the Central Europe Center for Research and Documentation (known as Centropa) in Vienna.